huridocs/uwazi-documentation/admin-docs/translating-your-collection.md

 Step 3: Click the **Upload PDF** button and select the translated version of the **Primary Document** from within the file browser.

-Step 4: Uwazi will automatically detect the language of the uploaded file and attach a corresponding label.
+Step 4: To the best of its ability, Uwazi will automatically detect the language of the uploaded file and attach a corresponding label.
+(You are free to modify the resulting label if it does not match the document’s language accurately.)
 If the language of an uploaded **Primary Document** matches a language that is enabled in your collection, then Uwazi will load it by default when that language option is selected in the main navigation menu.

 For example, imagine that you have English and Spanish enabled in your collection, and that you have an entity with a **Primary Document** in English and a version in Spanish.
 When you navigate the English-language collection and click the **View** button on this entity, Uwazi will load the English-language version of **Primary Document**.
 If you switch to the Spanish-language collection and click the **View** button on this same entity, Uwazi will instead load the Spanish-language version of the **Primary Document**.